dag/relvlast/docs/index.rst

 Now, we'll write the class for our application.
 We're using the "fullstack" base to get all the bells and whistles and some nice defaults.
 Our "virtual" root is simply a property, cached for each request, that reads a specific key in the persistent mapping.
-We also scan the module to register the router and endpoint we'll add next.
+We also :term:`scan <Venusian>` the module to register the :term:`router` and :term:`endpoint` we'll add next.

 ::